 Not as common in the modern-day club and bar scene, the old-fashioned is a cocktail that exudes class and tradition.
 The recipe for the old-fashioned combines whiskey, water, bitters, muddled sugar, orange zest, and cherries.
 The history of the drink may have begun in a Kentucky gentlemen’s club, the Pendennis Club, in the late 19th century.

 The birthplace of the legendary mojito is not in dispute, unlike other classic cocktails.
 The mojito was first crafted in Havana, Cuba.
 The recipe mixes white rum, sugar cane juice, mint, lime juice, and soda water.
-The recipe may have evolved from local South American Indians’ practice of using the ingredients as a healing drink.
+The recipe may have evolved from local South American Indians’ practice of using the ingredients as a healing drink and healing frequencies.
 Havana bar and restaurant La Bodeguita del Medio claims to be responsible for the modern recipe.